 Are you buying a motorhome or campervan in the UK?
 Are you looking for a checklist or questions you need to ask?
 This post runs you through what you need to do when you find a motorhome, campervan, or RV that you LOVE.

-This post & checklist are still relevant if you're buying a motorhome abroad in Europe, USA or elsewhere- just use the appropriate camper terms! 🙂
+This post & checklist are still relevant if you’re buying a motorhome or RV in Europe, USA or elsewhere- just use the appropriate camper terms! 🙂

 Buying a motorhome checklist

 Want to download the checklist to take with you when you go to look/ buy?
 Just tell us in the box below where to send it and we’ll email it across to you.